DanielY1783/te_ml/results/README.md

 Histogram of kmer distribution within hervs.

 **2018_07_02_kmers_pca_rf**
-Principal component analysis, random forest, gradient boosting with decision trees, and support vector classifier
+Principal component analysis, random forest, gradient boosting with decision trees, and support vector classifier on herv overlap with chromhmm enhancers using transcription factors as features.
+Support vector classifier timed out, so no results from that.

 **2018_07_03_pca_te_enhancers**
 Principal component analysis on kmers from tranposable elements that don't overlap an enhancer, enhancers, and overlap of enhancers and tranposable elements.